Carleton Island: Dockyard and shipbuilding

-Some vessels sunk in North Bay can be seen near the old military dock at Aubrey's Head.
+The wreck of HMS Haldimand, a 150-ton British snow schooner built in 1771, lies in North Bay.

 When the island was ceded to the Americans, naval operations and shipbuilding activities were moved to Kingston.

 Loyalist refuge

 Since Carleton Island was in the hands of the British, Loyalists who were escaping rebel persecution fled to the island, built homes and carried on merchant businesses.
 Among the businessmen was future politician and judge Richard Cartwright.
 Another notable resident of Carleton Island who was loyal to the British Crown was Molly Brant, sister of Six Nations leader Joseph Brant.
 When the island was ceded to the United States after the Revolutionary War, many of these civilian residents moved to nearby Cataraqui (now Kingston, Ontario).

 Merchants and their warehouses were located northwest of the fort in an area known as Merchant's Cove and Merchant's Point.

 Loyalist forces and natives who supported the Loyalist cause used the island as a base to attack revolutionary forces.
 Battles in which these forces participated include Cherry Valley, and Wyoming.